AbdurrahmanMoussa/cinnamon-toast-frontend-challenge/README.md

 ## How to run:

-- Clone or download the repository
+- Clone or download the repository.
 - Open `index.html` in any web browser.
 - Interact with the search bar, category filter, and sort dropdown to see the list update.